 Yes.
 The International Ombudsman Association Standards of Practice & Code of Ethics guide our practice.
 Important exceptions to confidentiality include the occasion when the Ombuds believes the failure to disclose information creates an imminent risk of serious harm to the visitor or to others.
 Additionally, the Ombuds violates confidentiality where expressly required by state or federal law (e.g. child abuse or neglect) or if ordered by a court with the appropriate authority.

 Is the Ombuds a mandatory reporter for Title IX or prohibited discrimination?

 No. The MUSC faculty ombuds is a designated confidential resource and therefore not obligated to report situations that may implicate Title IX or prohibited discrimination.
-Additionally, the Ombuds is not a "campus security authority," and thus does not pass along information about crimes that may have been committed.
 The only exceptions to Ombuds confidentiality are child abuse or neglect; imminent risk of serious harm to the visitor or another person; or the order of a court with appropriate authority.